-General Psychology broadly surveys the knowledge and methods of the discipline of Psychology, presents methods, concepts, and principles of psychology.
-This course will include psychophysiology, sensation and perception, learning and memory, motivation, development, emotion, health, stress, personality, and abnormalities and their treatments.
+General Psychology broadly surveys the knowledge and methods of the discipline of psychology by presenting methods, concepts, and principles of psychology.
+Topics include psychophysiology, sensation and perception, learning and memory, motivation, development, emotion, health, stress, personality, and abnormalities and their treatments.